phagmaier/5443-Spatial-DB-Hagmaier/Assignments/Project01/README.md

 # Description:
-## In this program I loaded data from a csv file to a databse firenews using the public schema.
+## In this program I loaded data from a csv file to a databse airports using the public schema.
 ## I then created an API using fasta api to return three specific pieces of information.
 ## 1. Return the entire table.
 To do so go to the /everything endpoint
 ## 2. Return a specific item from the table by giving the id.
 To do this go to the /one endpoint of the api